 As the job market becomes increasingly competitive, even experienced nurses and health care professionals are looking for ways to increase their marketability and career prospects.
 One way many nurses are doing that is by earning an advanced degree, such as a Master of Science in Nursing (MSN).
 While many nurses enter online msn programs with the intent of becoming a nurse manager, or opening the doors to greater responsibility, earning the MSN degree can also lead to opportunities to become a nurse educator.

 Like many other fields, nursing requires students to complete hands-on learning and training before they can work independently with patients.
 Nurse educators are the instructors — both in the classroom and the clinical environment — who provide that training.
 They might teach a formal course at a university, for example, or provide supervision and training at the bedside, guiding new or inexperienced nurses in proper procedure.
+There are plenty of nursing schools in Pennsylvania and around the rest of the country for aspiring nurses to choose from.

 With more people looking at nursing as a potential career and the need for nurses growing every year, the need for nurse educators is growing every year as well.
 If this is a field you haven’t explored, consider these five facts about becoming a nurse educator.